CMB-HD/hdsims/README.md

 ```
 To generate CMB-HD simulations using this repository, you will need to install Python 3 and several Python packages.
 We make use of Python 3.11.6, pixell 0.23.14, pspy 1.7.5, numpy 1.26.0, healpy 1.17.1, scipy 1.11.3, and pandas 2.1.3.

-The full sky maps of the diffuse foregrounds and the discrete catalogs used in [Sehgal et al. (2010)](https://lambda.gsfc.nasa.gov/simulation/full_sky_sims_ov.html) at all frequencies can be found here: (https://lambda.gsfc.nasa.gov/data/tools/simulations) where they can downloaded directly from the website.
-These data can be downloaded directly from the command line by running
+The full sky maps of the diffuse foregrounds and the discrete catalogs used in [Sehgal et al. (2010)](https://lambda.gsfc.nasa.gov/simulation/full_sky_sims_ov.html) at all frequencies can be found here: (https://lambda.gsfc.nasa.gov/data/tools/simulations) where they can be downloaded directly from the website.
+Alternatively, these data can be downloaded directly from the command line by running

 ```
 source download_files.sh